-The Mid-Coast Extension of the UC San Diego Blue Line extends Trolley service from the Santa Fe Depot in Downtown San Diego to the University City community, serving major activity centers such as Old Town, UC San Diego, and Westfield UTC.
+The Mid-Coast Extension of the UC San Diego Blue Line extends Trolley service from the Santa Fe Depot in Downtown San Diego to the University Community area, serving major activity centers such as Old Town, Mission Bay, UC San Diego, and Westfield UTC.
 Construction for the project began in fall 2016, and the Trolley extension opened for revenue service on November 21, 2021, on time and on budget.

-To stay up-to-date on the Mid-Coast Trolley project, follow us on Twitter and like us on Facebook, sign-up to receive our newsletter, or contact the project team with questions at firstname.lastname@example.org or (877) 379-0110.
+To stay up to date on the Mid-Coast Trolley Extension project, follow us on Twitter and like us on Facebook, sign up to receive our newsletter, or contact the project team with questions at [email protected] or (877) 379-0110.

 Freeways and arterials in the Mid-Coast Corridor are generally congested and traffic congestion is projected to increase as the region grows.
 Population in the entire corridor is forecasted to increase 19 percent and employment is forecasted to increase 12 percent by the year 2030.
-The Mid-Coast Trolley extension will expand transportation capacity in the corridor to accommodate existing and future travel demand, particularly for peak period commute trips.
-The Mid-Coast Trolley will provide an effective alternative to congested freeways and roadways for travelers and will reduce vehicle miles traveled.
+The Mid-Coast Trolley Extension expands transportation capacity in the corridor to accommodate existing and future travel demand, particularly for peak period commute trips.
+The project provides an effective alternative to congested freeways and roadways for travelers and reducing vehicle miles traveled.

-View a "flyover" of the Mid-Coast Trolley route.
+View a "flyover" of the Mid-Coast Trolley Extension route.

 View simulations of each station.